What is Suicide Contagion?

 Suicide clusters and serious attempts aren’t the result of attention-seeking, the desire to punish others, or for the purpose of posthumous glorification.
 In spite of the storyline in the controversial television show, 13 Reasons Why, most suicide attempts and completed suicides are spur-of-the-moment decisions made by people who are suffering from very real, very intense psychological pain.
 When another person’s suicide becomes an unavoidable topic, and someone in crisis is presented with the means and the opportunity, he or she is at a higher risk of acting upon their existing suicidal ideation.

-We all want to empathize with the very real pain experienced by those who attempt or complete suicide, but context and the ability to step away and remain objective about human tragedy allows those of us who are truly struggling to overcome the inclination to self-harm.
+We all want to empathize with the very real pain experienced by those who attempt or complete suicide, but context and the ability to step away and remain objective about human tragedy allow those of us who are truly struggling to overcome the inclination to self-harm.